octobanana/stig/README.md

 formatted as, `subdomain.domain.tld`.
 It's expected that the endpoint is served over __HTTPS__ on port __443__.

 > #### Important
-> when using the `--host` option, only use the `--token` option with
+> When using the `--host` option, only use the `--token` option with
 > a trusted custom API endpoint.
-> If, for some reason, an incorrect host is passed along with a token,
+> If an incorrect host is passed along with a token,
 > it would be wise to immediately revoke the token and create a new one.

 ## Examples